gdrfgdrf/CuteTranslationAPI/README.md

 The format of the language file is the same as the vanilla minecraft.

+### Code
+To get a string for the default language,
+please use TranslationProviderManager getOrCreate(modId) method,
+"modId" indicates the id of the mod to be obtained.
+Generally, modid indicates the id of your mod.
+The obtained provider will always provide only the default language.

+To get the language string according to the player settings,
+please use PlayerTranslationProviderManager getOrCreate(modId) method,
+"modId" indicates the id of the mod to be obtained.
+Generally, modid indicates the id of your mod.
+The obtained provider provides the language based on the player's settings

 License
 ----------------
 This project uses Apache License 2.0